ArthurJWH/GLOW/README.md

 ![NC Viewer](docs/example/nc_viewer.png)

-> For more detailed and specific informations read [documentation](docs/info.md) or use the information button in the top-right corner of the GUI
+> For more detailed and specific informations read the [Documentation](docs/info.md) or use the information button in the top-right corner of the GUI.

 <hr>